 tiludronate - oral, Skelid (cont.)

-SIDE EFFECTS: Nausea or diarrhea may occur.
+SIDE EFFECTS: Nausea, vomiting, diarrhea, gas, or runny nose may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor right away if you have any serious side effects, including: new or worsening bone/joint/muscle pain, new or unusual hip/thigh/groin pain, jaw pain, eye/vision problems.This medication may infrequently cause irritation and ulcers in your stomach or esophagus.
-Seek immediate medical attention if any of these serious side effects occur: new/severe/worsening heartburn, chest pain, difficult/painful swallowing, stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds.A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
+Get medical help right away if any of these serious side effects occur: new/severe/worsening heartburn, chest pain, difficult/painful swallowing, stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds.A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before taking tiludronate, tell your doctor or pharmacist if you are allergic to it; or to other bisphosphonates (such as alendronate, etidronate); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, inability to sit upright or stand for at least 30 minutes, difficult/painful swallowing, esophagus problems (such as heartburn, narrowing of the esophagus), stomach/intestinal problems (such as ulcers), low level of calcium in the blood.Infrequently, people taking this class of medication (bisphosphonates) have had serious jawbone problems (osteonecrosis).
 Lack of proper dental hygiene, poorly fitting dentures, or certain dental procedures (such as tooth extraction, dental surgery) may increase your risk.
 Medical conditions (such as gum disease/infection, cancer, anemia) might also increase the risk.
-If you develop jaw pain, tell your doctor and dentist immediately.Before having any surgery (especially dental procedures), tell your doctor and dentist about this medication and all other products you use (including prescription drugs, nonprescription drugs, and herbal products).
+If you develop jaw pain, tell your doctor and dentist immediately.Before having surgery (especially dental procedures), tell your doctor and dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor or dentist may tell you to stop taking tiludronate before your surgery.
 Ask for specific instructions about stopping or starting this medication.Caution is advised if you are pregnant or planning to become pregnant in the future.
 This medication may stay in your body for many years.
 Its effects on an unborn baby are not known.
-Discuss the risks and benefits with your doctor before starting treatment with this medication.It is not known if this medication passes into breast milk, and the effect on a nursing infant is unknown.
+Discuss the risks and benefits with your doctor before starting treatment with this medication.It is unknown if this drug passes into breast milk, but is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration